MengRao/tcpshm/doc/interface.md

 ======

 ## MsgHeader and TcpShmConnection
-Every msg has a `MsgHeader` automatically appended, regardless of control msg or app msg, it's a 8 byte structure:
+Every msg has a `MsgHeader` automatically appended, regardless of control msg or app msg, it's a 8 byte structure in host endian:

 ```c++
 struct MsgHeader